 Ashbery purchased the home in Hudson, New York at the age of fifty-one in 1978 and painstakingly restored and decorated it over a fifteen-year period.
-Using the 4000 square-foot house (the only home he has ever owned) as a place to display his many collections of small decorative objects, ceramics, furniture and art work, each of the fourteen rooms provides an original frame for his unique assemblages.
+Using the 4000 square-foot house as a place to display his many collections of small decorative objects, ceramics, furniture and art work, each of the fourteen rooms provides an original frame for his unique assemblages.
 In 2021, almost four years after his death, the house was sold and many of its contents were donated to museums and to rare book and manuscript libraries–including the Houghton Library, the Beinecke Library and others–by Ashbery’s husband, David Kermani.
 (As finding aids become available, links to these new library and museum collections will be added to this site.)

 Explorations: Still and 360 Photography, Audio and Additional Text, Poetry

-In collaboration between the Yale Digital Humanities Lab and VRH Solutions, each room includes 360 photography, panoramas and still photography.
+In collaboration between the Yale Digital Humanities Lab, Yale ITS and VR Habitat, each room includes 360 photography, panoramas and still photography.
 A viewer can:

 - move through each room and view objects closely

-- listen to audio of John Ashbery and David Kermani discussing the provenance of objects
+- listen to audio of John Ashbery, David Kermani and other artists and collectors discussing the provenance of objects

 - read additional archival details on objects and rooms